 With an Aussie’s fold-over ears, they can be prone to ear infections.
 Check regularly for wax build-up or dirt that sometimes likes to hide in there.
 This breed is also prone to hip dysplasia and epilepsy.

 |Training||A trained Aussie is a happy Aussie.
 Early socialisation and puppy obedience training is essential for this breed, as they have a lot of energy.
 Aussies have a protective streak, so make sure they understand boundaries for your family and people who visit your home.
 Due to their high energy, they shouldn’t be left alone for long periods of time as they may start destroying your property in protest.
 Luckily though, due to their high intelligence and worker dog needs, the Aussie is highly trainable and wants to do a good job!
 If you occasionally can’t be around, you can find a local sitter on Rover.com who offers dog boarding and can give your dog all the mental and physical exercise they deserve while you’re gone.|

 |Energy Level||Filled with boundless energy, the Australian shepherd was born to run free and corral a wide variety of animals.
 Taking an Aussie on long walks or runs is this breeds favourite activity.
 Make sure they’re on a lead though, as Aussies will want to herd everything that moves.
 Due to their waterproof coat, Aussies are also known for dock diving.|

 |Life Span||Australian shepherds live between 12-15 years on average.|

 Who is the best human for an Australian shepherd?

 Australian shepherds are highly intelligent and active dogs.
 This breed is not for sedentary or novice pet owners, as the Aussie might learn how to trick you without you even knowing it!

-Not a great dog for apartment living, the Aussie enjoys roaming free and having a job to do.
+Not a great dog if you live in a flat, the Aussie enjoys roaming free and having a job to do.